-Here is another recent church bulletin entry that I wrote, it was written prior the Corona spread, but certainly is highly relevant to our overall situation: “You are the salt of the earth.”
-(Matt.
-5:13) Recently, I watched the Christian documentary Burma Free Rangers that tells the story of a missionary family that serves those...
+“You are the salt of the earth.”
+Matthew 5:13 Recently, I watched the Christian documentary Burma Free Rangers that tells the story of a missionary family that serves those in the middle of war zones.
+It is a powerful film for many reasons, but most poignantly the film reminds us of the evil present in...
 Continue Reading →

 A Poem Inspired by J.R.R.
 Tolkien: Exiled

-Exiled Lanterns glow Songs and shows The story only grows Laughter comes Tunes and hums Tomorrow never show Feel the rush Take it in Enjoy another spin Dream again Dream again Just never hush It’s when we stop It’s when we reach the top We look around But not a sound It’s only at the...
+Exiled Lanterns glow Songs and shows The story only grows Laughter comes Tunes and hums Tomorrow never show Feel the rush Take it in Enjoy another spin Dream again Dream again Just never hush It’s when we stop It’s when we reach the top We look around But not a sound It’s...
 Continue Reading →

 God is Murdered